-The strategies have the dual mandate of protecting capital over all rolling 12-month periods and to beat inflation.
-While our absolute return strategies have delivered strong performances over meaningful periods, beating inflation in the near term has proved challenging given the tough investment environment where real returns across asset classes have been far lower than the historical trend.
+The funds have the dual mandate of protecting capital over all rolling 12-month periods and to beat inflation.
+While the funds have delivered strong performances over meaningful periods, beating inflation in the near term has proved challenging given the tough investment environment where real returns across asset classes have been far lower than the historical trend.